Ex-wife of arrested sergeant breaks her silence

 That picture was a key piece of evidence in the criminal charges filed against him, Aubrey police say.

 He told the court that he took pictures because the house was messy and a fire hazard.
-He said he thinks his children should be living that way.
+He said he does not think his children should be living that way.

 “My daughter let me in,” he testified.
 “There is no offense.
 I’ve been a peace officer for 15 years.
 My 11-year-old daughter can let me into her house.”